Skip to content

 DPH

 For instance, to retrieve the total number of accounts grouped by city using an API, verify the output using a curl command, and then automate the process using Python.
-Here’s a practical example that demonstrates how to utilize the given curl command step-by-step, along with integrating it into a Python application workflow.
+Here’s a practical example that demonstrates how to utilize the given curl command step-by-step and integrate it into a Python application workflow.

 Steps to Follow: